ScienceLion/twitchcommentslive/README.md

 Bring Twitch chat as floating text, turn them into physical materials at random, or have chat discover creating specific materials.

+(Work In Progress: Full release will be coming soon, before 2026)

 ## Options
 General
 - Chat Lifetime: Lifetime of chat messages in-game (frames)